 Some Real-World SaaS Pricing Examples

 By now you’ve got an idea of what costs to consider and how to put it all together.
 Now let’s get down to some real-world SaaS pricing examples to illustrate what actual projects actually cost:

 - The lowest-cost SaaS project we’ve seen come out with a successful MVP was $15k.

-- An advanced form-building and surveying system for a niche market that took three years consisting of three 2-3 month phases with a lot of testing cost $85k.
+- An advanced form-building and surveying system for a niche market took three years consisting of three 2-3 month phases with a lot of testing in between.
+This system cost $85k.

-- A healthcare system, more specifically a healthcare practice management service that would interface with machines in hospitals, and connect to their billing and insurance systems.
-While it was not a true SaaS because there was no logging into the service – no user accounts at all – it took a few years and $500k to develop.
+- A healthcare practice management service that would interface with machines in hospitals, and connect to their billing and insurance systems, took $500K to develop.
+While it was not a true SaaS because there was no logging into the service – no user accounts at all – it took a few years.

-- Lastly, a complex SaaS platform that was conceived, built and marketed by our team, JH Media Group: Brainleaf.
+- Lastly, a complex SaaS platform that was conceived, built and marketed by our team: Brainleaf.
 This is a project planning and scoping tool used by digital agencies, freelancers, and marketers worldwide.
 Brainleaf has been seven years in the making, with the initial build costing between $35-40k, and over $250k invested in the software to date.